6 Creative Ways Using Color Crayons

-I found ideas that call for new crayons as well as old crayons.
-Either way, these are great ideas to add color to your home or office.
+I found ideas that included new crayons as well as old, used up crayons.
+Either way, these are great crayon craft ideas to add color to your home or office.

 This project caught my eye right away.
 These are so beautiful, and I would love to hang them on the wall in my office.

 Ben Franklin Crafts and Frame Shop says the crayon bouquet is creative, fun, and easy to make.
 The craft calls for crayons, a canvas, hot glue, dry flowers, newspaper, and a .
 The heat gun is what runs the color crayons together, creating a dripping look from the crayons. heat gun

 First time I tried it, I wasn't too successful.
 It took a few tries until I felt I made a decent craft.
 Who says practice doesn't help the creative nature?

 Lauren at Honestly WTF turned me on to this talented woman, who does carvings from crayons.
 What a great idea and these carvings are so interesting.
 I doubt I could do the craft justice but they are unique.

 Diem Chau doesn’t offer how to do it.
 But, I am mentioning her work because it is so unique and creative.
 I am sharing this with you in case you carve with wood.
 You might want to try carving crayons.
 They are similar but the crayons are softer and easier to ply.

 Suzy Sitcom offers a unique and interesting way to use crayons.
 Batik is a technique of wax-resist dyeing using whole cloth.
 Here Suzy uses crayons instead of wax.
 Suzy is a quilter, so the idea was easy for her to imagine.
 I am not a quilter nor do I sew.
 I might give this craft a try.